 Find your path

-The B.S. in Elementary Education offers concentrations in Early Elementary (K-3) and Elementary (K-8), and the B.S. in Secondary Education offers concentrations in Mathematics, English, Social Studies, Life Sciences, and Physical Science.
+The B.S. in Elementary Education offers concentrations in Early Childhood Teacher, Early Elementary, Elementary, and Special Education.
+The B.S. in Secondary Education offers concentrations in Mathematics, English, Social Studies, Life Sciences, Physical Science, and Special Education.

 Our Post-baccalaureate certificates of study include Early Childhood, Early Elementary, Elementary, and Secondary education.